Domain Buy Service: A Buyer's Roadmap

 Your Domain Buy Service Agent will use their experience, skill set, and industry knowledge to negotiate the best deal possible for you.
 In some cases, negotiations can carry on for days, sometimes even weeks before an agreement is reached.

 This service is dedicated to giving you, the buyer, the best buying experience in the industry and is focused on getting you the name you want at the best price possible.
-The 10 percent commission largely covers the expense of the transaction itself apart from the seller's agreed price.
+The 20% Buyer Broker fee largely covers the expense of the transaction itself apart from the seller's agreed price.
 Our agents receive no incentive based on the final sales price.

 - Why is the seller asking for more than seems reasonable?